X.400: X.500 directories

 The confusion caused by the X.400 addressing format led to the creation of the X.500 standard for directory services.
 The idea was to create a hierarchical and standardized email address directory with replication and distribution functionality that allowed multiple organizations to produce a single public directory.
 For instance, each Administration Management Domain (service provider) could optionally upload their directory to a shared X.500 server, and then allow this database to be searched by the X.400 User Agents during email creation, thereby avoiding needing to know anything about the address other than the recipient's name and some sort of organizational name like a company.

 Unfortunately, the X.500 protocol proved to be every bit as complex and unwieldy as X.400, and this led to the creation of the Lightweight Directory Access Protocol, or LDAP, that standardized a simple subset of the X.500 protocols suitable for use by end-user software searching for addresses.
 LDAP is widely used in directory services like Microsoft's Active Directory.

 Additionally, the goal of providing a universal address database was fundamentally flawed by the time it was proposed.
 In the era of national telecommunications companies like British Telecom or France Télécom, people's names and phone numbers were considered public information and already collected into such directories in the form of the phone book.
 Extending this to email addresses seemed obvious.
-However, this was simply not the case in the 1980s; at that time, email was often associated with a business or government users, and those organizations treated these addresses as valuable, or even confidential.
-There was no reason for the organizations to share this information with anyone else; as RFC2693 put it, "imagine the CIA adding its directory of agents to a world-wide X.500 pool".
+However, this was simply not the case in the 1980s; at that time, email was often associated with business or government users, and those organizations treated their member addresses as valuable, or even confidential.
+There was no incentive for the organizations to share this data with the public.
+As RFC2693 put it, "imagine the CIA adding its directory of agents to a world-wide X.500 pool".